fluent/fluentd-docs-gitbook/plugins/output/README.md

 #### `retry_randomize`

-If true, output plugin will retry after randomized interval not to do burst retries.
+If `true`, the output plugin will retry after a randomized interval not to do burst retries.

 Default: `true`